Thinking About Your Love (Kenny Thomas song)

 "Thinking About Your Love" is a song by English soul singer Kenny Thomas from his debut album, Voices (1991).
-It was produced by former Dead or Alive members Mike Percy and Tim Lever.
-The song was released as a single in May 1991 and became a Thomas's highest-charting hit in the United Kingdom, peaking at number four on the UK Singles Chart.
+It is written by Michael Ward, Shaun Ward and Jim Williams, and produced by former Dead or Alive members Mike Percy and Tim Lever.
+The song was released as a single in May 1991 by Cooltempo Records and became Thomas' highest-charting hit in the United Kingdom, peaking at number four on the UK Singles Chart.
 In Sweden, the song peaked at number 22 and was his only single that charted there.

+Critical reception

+James Hamilton from Record Mirror wrote, "Released next week, almost a year after 'Outstanding' was first promoed, Kenny's even classier follow-up is a superb slinkily jiggling soul jogger with attractively harmonised hooks and a sophisticated arrangement, produced by 1 World's Mike Percy & Tim Lever [...].
+Let's hope it's not too good!"